 I have been giving some thought in the last few weeks to the idea of river shopping.
 To be more precise, a regular ferry connecting Hertford East Rail Station, Bircherley Green Bus Station and Sainsbury’s.

 The infrastructure is already in place.

 Why this sudden flash of inspiration?
-Since the service road was blocked by concrete slabs in the New Year I have found that this offers a safe route from home onto the eastern half of town.
+Since the service road was blocked by concrete slabs in the New Year I have found that this offers a safe route from home on Folly Island to the eastern half of town.
 There is now no traffic to hit you from behind or lost cars mowing you down from the front.

 This how it looks from the perspective of Folly Island.

 This as we know, is not a pretty sight.

 One of the prime motives of the Development Plan is:

 ‘Delivery of significant public realm improvements including the rejuvenation of the riverfront with greatly increased accessibility and usability.‘